darwin08-os/dftp-2/README.md

 - In `client.py`, update the `HOST` variable to your server's IP address before running.

 ## Known Issues
-- If the client closes unexpectedly, the server may show a connection error.
+- If the client close the program unexpectedly, the server may show a connection error.
   (Will be fixed in future updates.)